-Join us for this 40th anniversary of commemorating Yom HaShoah in San Francisco.
-Our community program honors those who died in the Shoah and educates four generations that have followed about their legacy.
-Learn how survivors organized the first Holocaust Remembrance in San Francisco, and hear testimony from Hana Berger Moran, born in a concentration camp, who against all odds managed to survive and tell her mother’s story of hope and strength.
-This community-wide event is free and open to the public.
+This year we honored the 40th anniversary of commemorating Yom HaShoah in San Francisco.
+Our community program honored those who died in the Shoah and educated four generations that have followed about their legacy.
+Attendees learned how survivors organized the first Holocaust Remembrance in San Francisco, and heard testimony from Hana Berger Moran, born in a concentration camp, who against all odds managed to survive and tell her mother’s story of hope and strength.
+Every year, this community-wide event is free and open to the public.

 Yom HaShoah was established in Israel in 1953 and is known officially there as Yom Hazikaron Lashoah V’lagvurah (Holocaust and Heroism Remembrance Day).
 It’s a day when many Jewish communities hold special ceremonies to honor the memory of those who were killed in the Holocaust.